The Sum of All Fears (film): Plot

-Ryan learns from a radiation assessment team that the isotopic signature from the nuclear blast indicates it was manufactured in the U.S., evidence which seems to exonerate Russia.
-In Syria, Clark tracks down Ghazi, one of the men who found the bomb, now dying of radiation exposure.
+Ryan learns from a radiation assessment team that the isotopic signature from the nuclear blast indicates that the bomb was manufactured in the U.S., which seems to exonerate Russia.
+In Syria, Clark tracks down Ghazi, now dying of radiation exposure.
 He tells Clark that he sold the bomb to Olson, who lives in Damascus.
-Ryan's colleagues at Langley infiltrate Olson's computer and download files that implicate Dressler as the person who bought the plutonium and who is behind the nuclear attack.

-Ryan is able to reach the National Military Command Center in The Pentagon and get a message to Nemerov, saying that he knows that Russia was not behind the attack, while also asking Nemerov to stand down his forces as a show of good faith.
+Ryan's colleagues at Langley infiltrate Olson's computer and download files that implicate Dressler as the person behind the explosion.
+Ryan is able to reach the National Military Command Center in The Pentagon and get a message to Nemerov, saying that he knows that Russia was not behind the attack, while also asking him to unilaterally stand down his forces as a show of good faith.
 Nemerov agrees to do so as Fowler follows suit.

-The participants in the conspiracy, including Olson and Dressler, are assassinated.
+The attack's perpetrators, including Olson and Dressler, are assassinated.
 Fowler and Nemerov announce new measures to counter nuclear proliferation in joint speeches at the White House, as Ryan and his fiancée Dr. Catherine Muller listen in.
-Spinnaker, who is revealed to be Nemerov's Senior Advisor Grushkov, gives Catherine a modest gift for their engagement.
+Spinnaker, who is revealed to be Nemerov's senior advisor Anatoli Grushkov, gives Catherine a gift for their engagement, despite them having told no-one the news.